smithy-lang/smithy/2.0/_sources/guides/migrating-idl-1-to-2.rst.txt

 -----------------------

 For non-member, root level shapes, simply remove the ``box`` trait.
-Root level shapes in Smithy 2.0 have no default values unless you explicit assign them one.
+Root level shapes in Smithy 2.0 have no default values unless you explicitly assign them one.

 This 1.0 model: